English English

 General Description

-In Portugal, e-invoicing rules differ between the public and private sectors.
-For B2G, electronic invoicing is mandatory under decree-Llaw 111-B/2017, which brought the EU directive on public procurement into national law.
+For B2G, electronic invoicing is mandatory under decree-Law 111-B/2017, which brought the EU directive on public procurement into national law.
 Large companies are required to issue structured e-invoices since 2021, while small and medium-sized suppliers, as well as micro-enterprises, must comply from 1 January 2026.
 Public administrations have been obliged to receive and process e-invoices since 18 April 2019, using the national CIUS-PT (a local implementation of EN 16931).
 Exchange takes place either via the centralised eSPap platform or through service providers designated by each public entity.

 For B2B, there is no general mandate yet, but general invoicing rules already apply.
 All invoices must be created using AT-certified software, reported to the tax authority via the SAF-T billing file, and include a QR code, ATCUD, and hash for authenticity.
-From 2026, PDF invoices will also need a qualified electronic signature to be considered as a valid e-invoice.
+From 2027, PDF invoices will also need a qualified electronic signature (QES) to be considered as a valid e-invoice.

-Portugal is also preparing to extend SAF-T reporting: from 2027, companies will need to submit the full accounting SAF-T file for the 2026 financial year.
+Portugal is also preparing to extend SAF-T reporting: from 2028, companies will need to submit the full accounting SAF-T file for the 2027 financial year.

 FAQs